Gary Hodges: Travel for references

 Since early success Hodges has travelled extensively for inspiration and references.
 He has visited East Africa on many occasions with notable elephant drawings, big cats other African wildlife gaining inspiration from the wild.
 Particularly relating to actual moments were Nile Crocodile (2000) after an experience in Samburu National Park, Kenya, and Joy (2003) from Daphne Sheldrick's elephant orphanage in Tsavo National Park, and Baby Love (2008) from a moment in the rain in the Ngorongoro Conservation Area, Tanzania.

 He created a number of drawings including Owl Butterfly (1994), Green Iguana (1993), Sunlight and Shadows (1994) and Young Caiman (1993) after two visits to Venezuela in 1992/93.
 An evocative piece Iberian Wolves – hope for the future (1994) was inspired by a 7-day trip to the Iberian Wolf Recovery Centre in Portugal.
 Plea for the Rainforest (1999)came after travelling in Borneo, Indonesia and inspiration for the wild Asian animal drawings was boosted in Nepal in 1995.

 Most recently Hodges has photographed and observed green and loggerhead turtles on the Great Barrier Reef in Australia, in The Maldives and Galápagos Islands and used the references for The Incredible Journey.
 He has also recently visited Costa Rica and Tanzania.

 Conservation groups and people

-From the beginning of his career Hodges has generously donated well over half a million pounds to a range of different conservation groups and other charities.
+From the beginning of his career Hodges has generously donated well over a million pounds to a range of different conservation groups and other charities.
 Amongst these are the two he has supported the most, the Born Free Foundation, founded by Virginia McKenna and Bill Travers and The Environmental Investigation Agency co-founded by his civil partner Dave Currey.